Mario vs. Donkey Kong

 Nintendo Software Technology

-A revival of Donkey Kong (Game Boy), with a heavy emphasis on tri-color switches.
+Mario vs. Donkey Kong is a revival of the Game Boy Donkey Kong, with a heavy emphasis on tri-color switches.

 Unused BG? http://acmlm.kafuka.org/board/thread.php?id=3569

 These seem to be from a very early stage in the game when Mini Marios literally looked like Mini Marios rather than toys.
 They are also done in a completely different style.

 research hidden objects, such as STOP switch, using upaluppa's improved level editor

 A strange object loaded in most of the tilesets, often fully animated.
 It works with the three giftbox color palettes.